 After you download the installation package, you can customize the configuration before installation by modifying the contents of the Citrix Workspace app package.
 You can then repackage the files.
 Your changes are included in every version installed using the modified package.

 - Make the required changes to the Citrix Workspace app package.
 For example, you might add a TLS root certificate to the package if you want to use a certificate from a Certificate Authority that is not part of the standard Citrix Workspace app installation.
 To add a TLS root certificate to the package, see Install root certificates on user devices on the Citrix Product Documentation site.
-For more information about built-in certificates, see Configure and enable SSL and TLS on the Citrix Product Documentation site.

 - Open the